fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 ## Interactive video

 > `optional` Add an interactive demo to showcase your product's functionality and tell the story of your launch better.
-Build your demo with Arcade, Storylane, or Supademo - both are free for Product Hunt launches.
+Build your demo with Arcade, Storylane, Hexus, Supademo, Layerpath, or ScreenSpace - all are free for Product Hunt launches.

 ```
 Link to the demo